IESCO Issues Power Shutdown Programme - UrduPoint

 IESCO Issues Power Shutdown Programme

-According to IESCO Spokesperson, the power supply of different feeders and grid stations would remain suspended for the period from 06:00 AM to 11:00 AM, Islamabad Circle, F-11/4 Feeder, Rawalpindi City Circle, Officer Colony, Tench Bhatta, Nust Road, SM Din, E-Block, FOECHS Feeders, Rawalpindi Cantt Circle, Zeta-I, Zaraj.
+According to IESCO Spokesperson, the power supply of different feeders and grid stations would remain suspended for the period from 06:00 AM to 11:00 AM, Islamabad Circle, I-10/1, I-10/ 2, New Exchange Feeders, Rawalpindi City Circle, Commercial Centre, SM Deen, Nust Road Feeders, Rawalpindi Cantt Circle, New Kalyam, Old Kalyam,Jatha Hathial, Basali, Industrial, Bhall, Ghumti, Jarar Camp, Doctor Town, Morgah, Park View, Foji Foundation, Mahabob Shaheed, Mohara Ngyal, Walayat Complex, X-Layer, AOWHS, Qureshiabad, Garja-I, Ranyal, Zeta-I, Humayun-I feeders, Jhelum Circle, Kulia, Bhai Khan, Matwa, Karoli, Ward No.

-I & II, IST, Dhok Awan, Mohra Nagyal, NPF-I, Major Riaz, Lala Zar, Lalkarti Feeders, Attock Circle, Shakurdara, Kashif Gul, New City Block A, New City Block G, Nawazis shaheed, Kohsar Colony, Kala Khan Feeders, Jhelum Circle, City Gujar Khan, Captain Nisar Shaheed, Express Mangala, Madu Kals Feeders, Chakwal Circle, Mugla, Dhalar, Dhoda, Toba, Ahmedabad, Rawal feeders, from 08:00 am to 12:00 Noon, Islamabad Circle, PC, TDCP, MCM, Gharial, Kohala, Sunny Bank feeders and surrounding areas.
+8, Scheme-1, Kountrilla, Galiana, Colonel Muhammad Akram feeders, Chakwal Circle, Dhoda feeder and surrounding areas.

 Recent Stories